Traditional Medicines and OTC Products

 Pharmacy-only to general sale status

-If the benefit/risk evaluation of increased availability of a given pharmacy-only medicine is considered positive, application for general sale status can be considered; sufficient evidence must be provided to ensure that such a medicine can be safely supplied without the intervention of a pharmacist.
+If the benefit/risk evaluation of increased availability of a given pharmacy-only medicine is considered positive, application for general sale status can be considered.
+For this type of switch, sufficient evidence must be provided to ensure that such a medicine can be safely supplied without the intervention of a pharmacist.

 Where products were authorised via the national procedure, an application to switch can be submitted either as a variation or a new application and if approved, the MA is updated accordingly.
 It must be noted that switch applications only apply to particular marketing authorisations.
 If a product was authorised under the MRP or DCP, any reclassification applications will require special consideration and should be discussed with the HPRA prior to submission.
 If Ireland is either the RMS or CMS the HPRA will need to determine whether the change can be processed nationally or whether the change in legal status needs to be submitted through an MRP or DCP process.